 Kartoffel Klöße is one of those comfort foods that remind me of my childhood.
 My mom used to make these very often.
 And I really enjoyed eating them when she made them.
-When I went gluten-free, I was quite sad that I couldn’t enjoy this dish anymore.
+When I went gluten-free, I was quite sad that I couldn’t enjoy this traditional German dish anymore.
 The constant craving for fried potatoes has been one of the hardest things about being gluten-free.

 After trying my hand at frying some sweet potatoes last week and finding out they tasted amazing when baked instead, I decided to try something similar with regular potatoes today.

 My husband offered to take me shopping, so we went to Meijer.
 I picked up a few things for my experiment and told him I’d make fried potatoes with the leftover sweet potatoes.
 I was also hoping someone else would have some normal potatoes to try that way I could compare the two.

 But when we went home, my husband had bought regular potatoes and no sweet potatoes!
 Figures 😉 So instead of making a combination dish with both kinds, I decided to just focus on getting the Kartoffel Klöße right.

 After making these dishes on my own, I discovered that they were just as good as regular potato wedges without all the gluten.
 These crispy little balls of potatoes are amazing!

 It’s difficult to tell if there is any difference in taste at all now.
 Looks might be slightly different, but it really doesn’t matter.